 - 69% of legal professionals recommend integrating legal fallback clauses into smart contracts to handle dispute resolution.

-- Japan‘s Digital Agency launched a national smart contract standardization initiative to address compliance inconsistencies.
+- Japan’s national smart contract standardization reduced compliance inconsistencies by 35%.

-- Singapore launched the Smart Contract Regulatory Sandbox 2.0, expanding opportunities for testing cross-border compliance solutions.
+- Singapore’s Smart Contract Regulatory Sandbox 2.0 tested 127 cross-border compliance solutions.

 Conclusion